Here’s what we think are some of the best bars and clubs in Dubrovnik to really get the party going!

 360 degrees by Jeffery Vella

 Where one of Dubrovnik’s most famous upmarket restaurants – Gil’s Restaurant – once stood comes this venture, opened in 2012.
-Upstairs at Gil’s was once Gil’s Pop Lounge, and the new restaurant’s cocktail bar doesn’t seem to have a separate name…but don’t let that put you off.
-With a truly wonderful view overlooking the Old Town harbour (although the drinks here are pricey, they’re worth it just for that view), it’s a spacious outdoor cocktail lounge decorated in lots of white (chairs, sofas, tables).
+Upstairs at Gil’s was once Gil’s Pop Lounge, but the new restaurant’s cocktail bar doesn’t seem to have a separate name…but don’t let that put you off.
+With a truly wonderful view overlooking the Old Town harbour, it’s a spacious outdoor cocktail lounge decorated in lots of white (chairs, sofas, tables).
 Cocktails are expertly made and the drinks list is extensive.
+Drinks here are on the pricey side, but they’re worth it just for that view.
 We were (unusually) served some cvarke as a little snack accompaniment – I think it worked, and couldn’t stop helping myself!
 (Cvarke are similar to pork scratchings that you get in the UK.
-Can’t imagine that being served in a top-end London cocktail bar!)

 Frana Supila 4

 Right on Banje Beach (by day it’s a restaurant/bar), a short walk from the Old Town’s Ploce Gate.
-Lively club that stays open until the wee hours.
+This is a lively club that stays open until the wee hours.